20 Simple Merchant Errors That May Cause Chargebacks & How to Resolve Them

 A recurring payments (subscription) business model offers benefits for both merchants and customers.
 It also creates its own unique set of chargeback risks, though.

 Be transparent with the terms of service before processing the initial transaction.
 Make sure the customer knows exactly what is expected.
 Remind the customer a few days before you charge the card, especially if the billing rate will change.
 It’s easy to take a “set it and forget it” attitude, but monitoring all subscriptions is critical.

-Also, make cancelation a simple and painless process for customers, and follow up on such requests promptly.
-Inform the customer if a request came too late to stop the billing cycle.
+Also, make cancellation a simple and painless process for customers, and follow up on such requests promptly.
+Inform the customer if a request comes too late to stop the billing cycle.

 Never try to bypass the authorization process.
 If authorization is denied for a transaction, ask for an alternate form of payment.
 Do not add tips or other alterations to the total after the fact, and take care to avoid double processing.

 Failure to strictly follow network requirements may result in an automatic ruling against you if the issue escalates to a chargeback.

 #16 | Not Updating Terms of Service Regularly

 You need to update your terms of service to reflect current practices.
 Making regular updates that reflect how your business operates, and communicating any changes in service or policy to customers, can reduce confusion.
 Make sure these terms are easily accessible and that customers acknowledge them during the checkout process.